logo

 Proof

-Strategy: Divide the integration range based on $c$ into two parts and simplify it using only the relationship of inequality.
-This proof applies to continuous probability distributions, but the same method can also prove discrete probability distributions.
+Strategy: Split the range of integration into two parts based on $c$ and use only order relations to reduce it to a simpler form.
+This proof is for continuous probability distributions, but the same method can be used to prove it for discrete probability distributions as well.

 1. Hogg et al. (2013).
 Introduction to Mathematical Statistcs(7th Edition): p68. ↩︎